Skip to main content

 Realistically, at 75% utilization (the standard for professional services), one person serves 6 clients.
 Maybe 7 if they’re efficient.

-Why “hire another coordinator” is the default.
+Why “hire another coordinator” feels like the only answer.

 • AI content review and refinement: 30-60 minutes/month (vs. 10-15 hours creating from scratch)